 We bought some sweets, it’s called almond cookies.

 We checked the famous casinos.
 It was so damn cold and we were just walking going to Venetian.
-As we got inside, the Venice inspired interiors was extremely beautiful.
+As we got inside, the Venice inspired interiors were extremely beautiful.
 The famous canal is inside the establishment and you can even rent the gondola.
-However, for me, the small houses in the streets of Taipa Village was more interesting than these big casinos.
+However, for me, the small houses in the streets of Taipa Village were more interesting than these big casinos.
 It was so big that we got lost on our way back.
 We went inside to the nearby casinos and it was like a big maze for us.